openboard-team/openboard/README.md

 ## Contributing
 Contribute to the [OpenBoard](https://github.com/dslul/openboard) project if it isn't a fix for the Key Mapper integration.

-I will make any bug fixes or add features that are useful to people who don't use Key Mapper I will make pull requests in OpenBoard.
+I will make any bug fixes or add features that are useful to people who don't use Key Mapper pull requests in OpenBoard.